iterative/dvc.org/content/docs/studio/run-experiments.md

 > Note that due to access restrictions, you cannot run experiments on the demo
 > view (`example-get-started`) that is provided to you by default.
 Once you
 > create views for your ML project repositories, you can follow the instructions
-> given below and run experiments directly from DVC Studio.
+> given below to run experiments directly from DVC Studio.

 To run experiments from DVC Studio, select the commit that you want to use and click the `Run` button.
 A form will let you specify all the changes that you